defendthehoneypot/SysmonEvents/README.md

 CallTrace: C:\Windows\SYSTEM32\ntdll.dll+a6574|C:\Windows\System32\KERNELBASE.dll+20edd|UNKNOWN(0000022B28BB1D25)

 ##### PROCESS INJECTION
 This config does not catch this easily.
 This is the closest I could find.
-When I inject into this process is creates a bunch of registry events for certificates.
+When I inject into this process it creates a bunch of registry events for certificates.
 Registry object added or deleted:
 RuleName: technique_id=T1130,technique_name=Install Root Certificate
 EventType: CreateKey